ArthurBeaulieu/Notification.js/README.md

 [![GitHub version](https://badge.fury.io/gh/boennemann%2Fbadges.svg)](https://github.com/ArthurBeaulieu/Notification.js) [![Open Source Love](https://badges.frapsoft.com/os/gpl/gpl.svg?v=102)](https://github.com/ArthurBeaulieu/Notification.js)

----

 ## Get started

 Notification.js handles four different types of notifications: Success, Info, Warning and Error.

-The first step for you to get started with Notification.js is to copy both the `dist/Notification.min.js` and `dist/notification.min.css` files in your code base.
-You are free to organize those file the way you want.
+The first step for you to get started with Notification.js is to copy both the `dist/Notification.min.js` and `dist/notification.min.css` files in your code base, and the `img` folder to put beside the `dist` folder.
+You are free to organize those file the way you want, except for the `img` folder (otherwise you might modify the Js and re-compile it yourself).
 Note that if you want to tweak the code, preferably use the files located in the `src` directory.
 Once pasted, don't forget to include the style and the script in your HTML page.
 You are now good to go!

 #### Basic usage